 Write 3 posts for each content type and track the performance.
 You can use tools like Google Analytics, Mouseflow, Hotjar, Sumostats.

-6. How to Promote Your Blog
+6. How to Get Traffic to Your Blog

 There are over 25 ways to promote your blog and brand.
 You’d even find posts that suggest 100 ways.